abhin4v/abhin4v.github.io/posts/ps-simple-rest-service.md

 ### Creating a User

 `createUser` handler is a bit more involved.
-First, we add an express middleware to parse the body of the request as JSON.
+First, we add an Express middleware to parse the body of the request as JSON.
 We use [`body-parser`][8] for this and access it through Purescript [FFI].
 We create a new file `src/SimpleService/Middleware/BodyParser.js` with the content:

 ```javascript
 "use strict";